pregnault/samplelim/README.md

 implementation of the MiW, have been performed by Matthieu DIEN and Théo GRENTE.

-The R packaging has been performed by Théo GRENTE and Philippe REGNAULT.
+The R packaging has been performed by Jacques BRÉHÉLIN, Théo GRENTE and Philippe REGNAULT.

 The Declaration File in `inst/extdata` has been produced by Quentin NOGUÈS; see Noguès *at al.* (2020) for details on the ecological network